 Research the most common scams.
 Scams differ based on the city you’re traveling to.
 Knowing what to look out for will help you avoid being duped.
 Some of the classics include the following:

-Fake Taxi Services.
 Be very wary of the unregistered taxis using fake taxi stickers.
 Most congregate at the bus stations.
-Taxis are relatively cheap most countries so you’re likely to use them.
+Taxis are relatively cheap in most countries so you’re likely to use them.
 If you hail one on the street, agree on a rate before getting in and make sure there is a meter and that it’s running.

-Flirtatious Local Women.
-You arrive at a train station or are walking in the city center and a woman or a group of women are overtly friendly towards you.
+You arrive at a train station or are walking in the city center and a woman or a group of women are overly friendly towards you.

 |FIND THE BEST FLIGHT DEALS!|